photo: Grow Where You Are - USA

 - Encouraging think tanks, social justice leaders, and decisionmakers to promote the benefits and increase the accessibility of plant-based foods in their policies and recommendations.

 - Providing resources and educational materials to changemakers and the general public that improve food choices, especially among high-income, high-consuming populations where there is access to alternatives.

 - Empowering groups and individuals with financial and material assistance, especially groups in low-income and otherwise disenfranchised communities.

 Cycling crops through animals to produce animal-sourced foods is inefficient and detrimental to food security and climate change efforts.

 Demand for animal products is not "given" or "fixed."
 Demand is created by habit, cultural institutions, politics, and financial interests.
 Demand for animal products can be reduced through education campaigns, improved political priorities, and financial incentives/disincentives.

 Reducing the production and consumption of animal-sourced foods is a much-neglected but necessary "part of the solution," especially for high-consuming populations.

 While a large-scale transition away from animal-sourced foods is not a panacea, it will drastically improve key areas of concern for the planet and its inhabitants.

-A decade later, in 2009, Plants4Hunger expanded to become A Well-Fed World expanded to a program-based, tax-exempt 501(c)(3) nonprofit organization to directly alleviate hunger with plant-based food and farming at the community level, while improving global food security by reframing and deprioritizing animal-centered food choices and policies at the decisionmaking level.
+A decade later, in 2009, Plants4Hunger expanded to become A Well-Fed World, a program-based, tax-exempt 501(c)(3) hunger relief organization supporting plant-based food and farming at the community level, while improving global food security by advancing plant-based food choices and policies at the decisionmaking level.